 Six Volunteer Functional Motives

 Question 3: Why are they resistant?

 Counter the most common reasons people resist your appeals right in your call to action.
 Most offers are met with 3-5 common objections.
 Which are yours?

 Consider how elegantly Netflix communicates what’s in it for their audience — “Watch anywhere.”
 It’s all about convenience.
-Since Netflix moved to video streaming, you can literally watch from your smartphone.
+Since Netflix moved to streaming, you can literally watch from your smartphone.
 They also counter objections with two simple words — “Cancel anytime.”
 People don’t really like to commit to long-term contracts.
 No worries.
-With Netflix, you can exit when it works for you (if ever).
+With Netflix, you can exit when it stops working for you (if ever).

 Netflix Home Page Call to Action

 Lead with the “why” not the “what.”
 Volunteer-involving organizations often lead off with a laundry list of requirements for volunteers.
 But inspiration always precedes perspiration.
 No one is going to join you unless they fully understand the critical difference they will make.

 Look at how Charity:Water explains in simple terms what volunteers can achieve in their call to action.

 5. Why do they need to act now?